rahul-tar/technical-documentation/technical-documentation.md

 When the active negotiation phase has ended, a Post-Round countdown will start, and a Save button will appear on the left-hand side, under &quot;Can I Make ?...&quot;.
 During the Post-Round period, the human buyer use the allocation check to experiment with various ways of allocating goods into cakes and pancakes with additives.
 When satisfied that the allocation maximizes the utility (and before then Post-Round period is over), the buyer should click on Save to let the system know how she wants to allocate her goods.
 This information will be used to calculate the buyer&#39;s profit, which appears in the top left-hand panel of the chat-ui at the end of the round.

-In the near future, it will be possible to use the chat UI to simulate another seller, but for the present the seller text box is not yet functional (at least not correctly functional!)
+In the near future, it will be possible to use the chat UI to simulate another seller, but for the present the seller text box is not yet functional (at least not correctly functional!).
 For now, you need to run two seller agents, one or both of which could be the test agents supplied with the platform, or your own agents.

 ### Appendix A: Utility functions

-## Seller utility function
+## Agent utility function (Seller)

-When a seller completes an agreement to sell a bundle of goods {n1, n2, ..., nG} for a price p, its utility is
+When a seller agent completes an agreement to sell a bundle of goods {n1, n2, ..., nG} for a price p, its utility is

 p - Sumg cg \* ng,